macropygia/oas-stack/packages/oas30-to-zod/README.md

 #### output

-Output path for the `.ts` file.
+The output path for the `.ts` file.

-- If set `false`, returns string.
+- If set to `false`, returns string.
 - Default: `false`

 #### dereference

-Use dereferenced document.
+Dereference the document before processing.

-- Resolve all `$ref` before processing.
+- Resolve all `$ref` .
-- Need to be `true` if circular references exist between components.
+- Must be `true` if circular references exist between components.
 - Default: `false`

 #### exportName

-Set variable name for export.
+Set the variable name for export.

 - Default: `schemas`